 You Can Celebrate Your Wedding Well Past Your Wedding Day

 One of our favourite things about getting married in Costa Rica was the fact that for most of our friends and family this wasn’t just a 1-day event, it was a week-long vacation.
-One of the biggest complaints that we heard from other married couples was that they didn’t get a chance to hang out with their friends and family on their wedding day.
+One of the biggest complaints that we heard from other married couples was that they didn’t get a chance to hang out with their friends and family at their weddings.

-This couldn’t have been farther away from the truth during our Costa Rican wedding.
-We loved hanging out with our friends and family after the wedding.
-We arranged group outings to the local fiestas, we held a Thank You brunch where we got a chance to once again thank our guests for sharing our special day with us, and we even traveled around Costa Rica and Nicaragua with some of our friends a few days after the wedding.
+This couldn’t have been farther away from the truth during our wedding.
+We loved hanging out with our friends and family after our Costa Rica wedding.
+Tamarindo is close by so we arranged group outings to the local fiestas there, watched the sunset with friends by the Pacific Ocean, held a Thank You brunch where we got a chance to once again thank our guests for sharing our special day with us, and we even traveled around Costa Rica and Nicaragua with some of our friends a few days after the wedding.
 It was a wedding celebration and an amazing vacation all in one!

 Experiencing the beauty of Costa Rica with your friends and family is guaranteed to make your wedding that much more memorable and special.
 You can’t get this stuff back home!